sjrpokemon/LHL-final-project/README.md

 3. CountVectorizer: Utilizing the CountVectorizer to convert the variable-length word sequences into a fixed-length feature vector for analysis.

 ## Result
-##### The processed data, containing the meaningful keywords extracted through natural language processing techniques, was integrated into a structured dataframe.
-To enhance user interaction, the resulting dataframe was serialized into a pickle file and seamlessly integrated into a Streamlit web application.
+The processed data, enriched with meaningful keywords from natural language processing techniques, was structured into a dataframe.
+For enhanced user interaction, the resulting dataframe was serialized into a pickle file and seamlessly integrated into a sophisticated Streamlit web application.

+This intuitive application empowers users to input a single preferred movie, leveraging advanced algorithms to deliver a curated list of recommendations, aligning with their unique tastes and preferences.

 ## Future Development

 ![Movie-flowchart](https://github.com/sjrpokemon/LHL-final-project/assets/128329266/0c6c662d-0a95-42e9-8a13-000e8ea72050)